 - Role Call: Jabberwockys and tigers, oh my! - This week, we take another look at "Cinderella", learn some exciting casting news for "The Jungle Book", take some silly walks, and find out which television series has been granted a second season!
 All this and more in this week's edition of Casting News!

+I had a copy of the script which was watermarked with my name and heavily coded so I couldn’t make copies of it and I decided to do a rewrite – not because the script didn’t work but because I wanted them to see what my vision of the movie was.
+I added [notes] on how I would shoot a certain scene, with all camera angles and the way I would shoot them.
+I rewrote it in about ten days as a sort of director’s guidebook and when I went into the meeting, I was the last director to be interviewed.
 I put the script on the table and said, ‘Well, err, I’ve rewritten the script free of charge,’ which never happens.
 Nobody does anything free in Hollywood and I said, ‘This is how passionate I am about the project.
 Even if you don’t want me to do the movie, I’d like you guys to know how insane I am for making this film.’
-So they debated for a long time.
-It took about six weeks before I heard anything, but I got the call.

-A lengthy article reflecting on Chris’s acquiring of the directorial role (including the above quote), as well as the process in making the first three Potter films (Philosopher’s Stone and Chamber of Secrets as director, Prisoner of Azkaban as producer), can be found at Empire Online.
+A lengthy article reflecting on Chris’s acquiring of the directorial role, as well as the process in making the first three Potter films (Philosopher’s Stone and Chamber of Secrets as director, Prisoner of Azkaban as producer), can be found at Empire Online.

 At an event in Winnetka, IL on 4/21/13 (which MuggleNet attended), Chris revealed: